 Danny Lee: Setting the pace from an early age

-Danny Lee is not one to hang around, from becoming the youngest ever winner of the US Amateur in 2008 to claiming a playoff victory in just his second ever LIV Golf event in 2023.
+Danny Lee is not one to start slow.
+He became the youngest-ever winner of the U.S. Amateur in 2008 and also claimed a playoff victory in just his second-ever LIV Golf event in 2023.

 Lee has also collected wins on the PGA Tour and Nationwide Tour and found time to represent New Zealand at the 2016 Summer Olympics.